JQR888/Hardhat-FundMe/README.md

 # Hardhat Fund Me

 This is a solidity FundMe project.

-@ Credit to Patrick Alpha
+It can connect smart wallet and allows users to send and receive cryptocurrency.